YacineOuhrouche/Circuits_Repo/BJT_Circuits/Peak_Detector/README.md

-# 📌 Peak Detector Circuit: Working, Schematic, Applications, and Simulations
+# 📌 Peak Detector Circuit

 ## 🔹 Overview
 A **Peak Detector Circuit** is used to capture and hold the **highest voltage level** of an input signal.
 It is commonly found in: